 Which Is Better: Traditional or Digital Photography?

 The fact is that three are pros and cons to each type of photography.
-In fact, many photographers use both film cameras and digital cameras in their work.
+Many photographers use both film cameras and digital cameras in their work.
 If you need to take a lot of different shots, digital can be more affordable, and it is easier to copy and share your photos.
-However, if you are trying to achieve that grainy look that only film can achieve, film is the right choice.
+However, if you are trying to achieve that grainy look that only film can achieve, the film is the right choice.